onlysync-io/onlysync-codex/README.md

 ### 3. Install Tool Bundles Intentionally

-The tool scripts ask for a target mode:
+The tool scripts use a target mode:

 - `global`
 - `project`